Azure/azure-docs-sdk-java/docs-ref-services/latest/core-http-netty-readme.md

 ### Prerequisites

 - A [Java Development Kit (JDK)][jdk_link], version 8 or later.
+  - Here are details about [Java 8 client compatibility with Azure Certificate Authority][java8_client_compatibility].

 ### Include the package
 #### Include the BOM file

 Please include the azure-sdk-bom to your project to take dependency on the General Availability (GA) version of the library.
 In the following snippet, replace the {bom_version_to_target} placeholder with the version number.
-To learn more about the BOM, see the [AZURE SDK BOM README](https://github.com/Azure/azure-sdk-for-java/blob/azure-core-http-netty_1.15.1/sdk/boms/azure-sdk-bom/README.md).
+To learn more about the BOM, see the [AZURE SDK BOM README](https://github.com/Azure/azure-sdk-for-java/blob/azure-core-http-netty_1.15.2/sdk/boms/azure-sdk-bom/README.md).

 ```xml
 <dependencyManagement>